tensorflow/tfjs-models/pose-detection/src/blazepose_tfjs/README.md

 ### Run inference

 Now you can use the detector to detect poses.
-The `estimatePoses` method accepts both image and video in many formats, including: `tf.Tensor3D`, `HTMLVideoElement`, `HTMLImageElement`, `HTMLCanvasElement`.
+The `estimatePoses` method accepts either image or video in many formats, including: `tf.Tensor3D`, `HTMLVideoElement`, `HTMLImageElement`, `HTMLCanvasElement`.
 If you want more options, you can pass in a second `estimationConfig` parameter.